unreal4u/pid/README.md

 Pending
 ---------
-* Better code coverage on PHPUnit tests
+* Better code coverage on PHPUnit tests.
-    * Maybe a run on a windows machine?
+* Test this class thoroughly on a windows machine, many UNIX improvements has been made in the meantime.
-* Documentation and example for execution within a class

 Version History
 ----------